seanohue/ranviermud/docs/extending/effects.md

       by this effect.
       */
       attributes: {
-        // For `buff` we just want to take the character's current strength and
+        // For `buff` we just want to take the character's current might and
         // increase it by this effect's `magnitude`
-        strength: function (current) {
+        might: function (current) {
           return current + this.state.magnitude;
         }
       }